ShirinJafarZadeh/Predicting-Heart-Disease/README.md

 This is because we're going to be using a number of differnet **features** (pieces of information) about a person to predict whether they have heart disease or not.

+In a statement,

+> Given clinical parameters about a patient, can we predict whether or not they have heart disease?

 ## 2. Data

 The original data came from the [Cleveland database](https://archive.ics.uci.edu/ml/datasets/heart+Disease) from UCI Machine Learning Repository.